 What's in my basket?
 Come and see.
-What's in my basket?
+What's in mv basket?
 One, two, three!

-Use the Kenny puppet and take the red crayon/marker out of the basket.
-Show it to the children and say red.
+Use the Kenny puppet and take the red crayon/ marker out of the basket.
+Show it to the children and say One red.
 Encourage the children to repeat after you.
 Follow the same procedure with the remaining crayons/markers.

 Put the crayons/markers in front of you.
-Ask a child to come and point to the corresponding crayon/marker.
+Ask a child to come and point to the corresponding crayon/ marker.
 Say Tom, show me (red).
 Ask the rest of the class for verification.

-4 Play Colours.
+4 Play Colour the circles.